Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 The reward for persistence with sourdough baking is one of the most satisfying feelings I’ve ever experienced in the kitchen.

-Note to readers as of 3/24/23: I continue to modify and make this recipe simpler as I refine my sourdough process.
-Check the recipe for the latest version. paula
+Note to readers as of 3/24/23: I continue to modify and simplify this recipe as I refine my sourdough process.
+Check the recipe for the latest version.
+Paula

 More Recipes and Posts Related to Bread Machines: